ergoplatform/ergodocs/docs/dev/stack/appkit.md

 GraalVM supports so-called *polyglot programming* in which different components of an application can be developed using the most suitable language and then seamlessly combined together at runtime.
 In this way, a unique library written in, say, Java can be used in a node.js application written in JavaScript, for example.

-To support polyglot programming GraalVM platform has its own high-performance implementations of popular languages.
+To support polyglot programming GraalVM platform has high-performance implementations of popular languages.
 We are going to take advantage of this for our FreezeCoin example project to show you how easy this is to use your preferred language.

 Before running the examples below (in JavaScript, Python and Ruby), please make sure that you have the Java version of FreezeCoin working locally in order to ensure everything is set up correctly.